Sucre Entry Requirements

 Restricted Items

-- Plants and seeds - Require phytosanitary certificates from country of origin and may need import permits from SENASAG (Bolivian agricultural authority).
+- Animal products and by-products: Require sanitary certificates and permits from SENASAG (Bolivian agricultural health service).

 Health Requirements